kushalmangtani/docker-spark/README.md

 Docker container for spark stand alone cluster
 =================================

+This repo is a customized fork of [epahomov/docker-spark](https://github.com/epahomov/docker-spark)

 This repository contains a set of scripts and configuration files to run a [Apache Spark](https://spark.apache.org/) standalone cluster from [Docker](https://www.docker.io/) container.

 To run master execute: